Leuyangh/quoteAIs/README.md

 # quoteAIs
 Training an AI to generate quotes of my friends and I using our skype data as training (Disclaimer, these are 4fun bots.
-Practical use is limited and any offensive results are the bots' fault, not mine)
+Practical use is limited and any questionable results are the bots' fault, not mine)

 Steps to run:
 1. Clone repo